Support the good work of Happiness House in the Finger Lakes community.

 Help us change lives forever

-The new Golisano Autism Center is expanding and enhancing autism services to serve the more than 10,000 people diagnosed with autism in the Greater Rochester and surrounding areas.
+The Golisano Autism Center is expanding and enhancing autism services to serve the more than 10,000 people diagnosed with autism in the Greater Rochester and surrounding areas.

-The new Center is named for philanthropist and Paychex and Golisano Foundation Chairman, Tom Golisano, who provided the lead gift of $3 million to help build the Center.
+The Center is named for philanthropist and Paychex and Golisano Foundation Chairman, Tom Golisano, who provided the lead gift of $3 million to help build the Center.

-The Golisano Autism Center Rochester is located at 50 Science Parkway and includes shared program spaces, a sensory gym, classrooms, therapy rooms and more.
+The Golisano Autism Center Rochester is located at 50 Science Parkway and includes shared program spaces, a sensory gym, classrooms, therapy rooms, and more!
 The building was finished in September of 2019, on time for the beginning of the school year.

 Golisano said, “I am pleased to provide a challenge grant of $2.5 million to help build this unique collaborative center, which will bring together a wide array of coordinated services and expertise under one roof.
 The Center will represent a significant improvement in how people with autism and their families can get the services they need over the course of their lifetimes.
 I hope that my gift will inspire others to join me and contribute in a meaningful way to this important endeavor.”